l-eg116/CANary-firmware/README.md

 rustup target add thumbv7m-none-eabi
 ```

-> Note that due to the [rust-toolchain.toml](rust-toolchain.toml) file present in the directory, the target should automatically be installed on building.
+> Note : due to the [rust-toolchain.toml](rust-toolchain.toml) file present in the directory, the target should automatically be installed on building.

 You can then build the firmware using cargo :